Sentiment analysis guide

-Real-time understanding of consumer conversations starts with sentiment analysis - opinion mining - that identifies the emotional tone behind users’ comments.
+Find out what consumers think of your brand.
+I dare you...
+Understanding consumer conversations starts with online sentiment analysis - opinion mining.
+Reading the emotional tone behind users’ comments.
 How do they feel about your brand, product, or service?
 Love, hate, disdain?
-Find data with automated, real-time insights to understand shifts in sentiment, reactions to new products, feelings towards your competitors.
+Find data with real-time insights to identify shifts in sentiment, reactions to new products, feelings towards your competitors.
 Can you handle the truth?

 This guide is going to walk you through sentiment analysis.
 Why you should be using it, what it is, and how to do it.
 There’ll be real-life brand examples and a demo of the best - and by that I mean, most accurate - tool on the market.